 - Comprehensive Reporting Modules

-- Meets all DEA requirements and the California’s PDMP requirements.
+- Meets all DEA and California PDMP requirements.

 The Controlled Substance Utilization Review and Evaluation System (CURES) stores Schedule II, III, and IV controlled substance prescription information reported as dispensed in California.
 CURES contains the following information: patient name, patient date of birth, patient address, prescriber name, prescriber DEA number, pharmacy name, pharmacy license number, date prescription was filled, prescription number, drug name, form, quantity and strength, refill number, and number of days supply.